 Picture this.
-You’re sitting in a meeting and haven’t contributed to the discussion in the first 30 minutes.
-You’re feeling anxious and redundant.
+You’re sitting in a meeting and haven't contributed to the discussion in the first 30 minutes.
 When you get a new idea on how a major problem could be solved, you patiently wait for your turn to speak, but soon notice the chance has already passed.
-Others seem to have all the answers, and so you stay silent and comply with group consensus.
+Others seem to have all the answers, and so you stay silent and comply with the perceived group consensus.
 Later you realize that your idea was in fact better and you ponder what would have happened if you spoke up.
-“If we had done it my way, these problems might have been avoided”.
 Something stopped you from sharing your idea and it still eats you.

 Does this sound familiar?
 Because teamwork is often like that.

 As Amy Edmondson explains in her TEDx talk, nobody wants to look ignorant, incompetent, intrusive or negative.
 Therefore, we avoid asking silly questions, and dread admitting fault publicly.
 For the same reason we refrain from offering new ideas or criticizing the status quo.
 Silence feels safer than speaking up – after all, better safe than sorry.